Skirving/EEE4120F-Project/README.md

-# Practical 4: StarCore-1: Single-Cycle Processor in Verilog
+# StarCore-1: Single-Cycle Processor with Fixed-Point arithemtic
+Skip to line 299 for fixed point extension details

 ## Overview